 By CTH Staff

-Regardless of how you decide to approach rights and responsibilities, Connecticut’s history provides numerous examples of stories to help you in your search for a local topic that addresses the varied aspects of “Rights and Responsibilities in History.”
+In the mid-20th century, Westport industrialist Vivien Kellems fought for decades for federal tax reform.
+Despite sending blank tax returns back to the IRS for years, Kellems failed to abolish federal income taxes.
+Regardless of how you decide to approach the theme, Connecticut’s history provides numerous examples of stories to help you in your search for a local topic that addresses the varied aspects of “Revolution, Reaction, Reform in History.”

 We designed this Connecticut History Day page to help you find the perfect topic and connect you to the sources you need to get your project started.
 If you have any questions, we’re here, just ask.
 Happy exploring!